evmts/tevm-monorepo/docs/src/content/docs/learn/solidity-imports/index.md

 #### Core bundler

-A JavaScript bundler is code that runs at buildtime to turn an import graph into a single file or multiple files. [@tevm/base-bundler](https://github.com/evmts/tevm-monorepo/tree/main/bundler-packages/base-bundler) turns Solidity imports into [tevm script instances](../reference/@tevm/contract/type-aliases/Script.md).
+A JavaScript bundler is code that runs at buildtime to turn an import graph into a single file or multiple files. [@tevm/base-bundler](https://github.com/evmts/tevm-monorepo/tree/main/bundler-packages/base-bundler) turns Solidity imports into [tevm script instances](../reference/@tevm/contract/type-aliases/script.md).
 The core Tevm bundler code is reused to build every bundler integration.

-1. On initialization tevm bundler and LSP will load your tsconfig (to read baseDir and paths), foundry remappings (if configured), and `tevm.config.json` if present
+1. On initialization tevm bundler and LSP will load your tsconfig (to read basedir and paths), foundry remappings (if configured), and `tevm.config.json` if present

 2. Next it will look for import paths ending in `.sol`.
 When it sees one it will use [node resolution](https://medium.com/outbrain-engineering/node-js-module-resolution-af46715784ef) to find the file.
 If a JavaScript file e.g. `.sol.js` file already exists it will immediately resolve that.
 Otherwise it kicks off the process of resolving the contract into it's ABI and bytecode.